prurigro/hypothetical/readme.md

 * `date`: Date and time selection tool for date/time data
 * `select`: Text input via option select with possible options in an `options` array
 * `hidden`: Fields that will contain values to pass to the update function but won't appear on the page (this must be used for the sort column)
+* `image`: Fields that contain image uploads (name is not part of the database and is instead used in the filename)
 * `display`: Displayed information that can't be edited

 #### Edit Item Functionality